PagerDuty/pdpyras/README.rst

 History
 -------
-This module was borne of necessity for a basic API client to eliminate code duplication in some of PagerDuty Support's internal Python-based API tooling.
+This module was borne of necessity for a basic API client to eliminate code duplication in some of the PagerDuty Customer Support team's internal Python-based API tooling.

 We found ourselves frequently performing REST API requests using beta or non-documented API endpoints for one reason or another, so we needed the client